-In particular, fluctuations in the market for real estate, the general economic situation, the availability of properties and the development of the general economic conditions may have a negative impact on the AIF, as the long-term development of real estate prices and rents in the respective region is difficult to predict due to numerous uncertainty factors.
+In particular, fluctuations in the market for real estate, the general economic situation, the availability of properties and the development of the general economic conditions may have a negative impact on the

+AIF, as the long-term development of real estate prices and rents in the respective region is difficult to predict due to numerous uncertainty factors.

-Macroeconomic and sector-specific developments could have a significant negative impact on the planned sales and rental income and thus also on the value of the AIF's properties, for example due to economic downturns, migration of companies and people, rising unemployment or terrorist attacks.
+• Macroeconomic and sector-specific developments could have a significant negative impact on the planned sales and rental income and thus also on the value of the AIF's properties, for example due to economic downturns, migration of companies and people, rising unemployment or terrorist attacks.
 There is a risk that the valuation estimates made by the AIF will have to be corrected.
-Should an unscheduled write-down of the AIF's real estate assets be necessary, this would have a material adverse effect on the AIF's net assets, financial position and results of operations.
+Should an unscheduled write-down of the AIF's real estate assets be necessary, this would have a material adverse effect on the AIF's neal estate assets be necessary, this would have a material adverse effect on the AIF's neal estate assets of operations.
 In particular, a devaluation of the real estate assets would require the provision of further collateral and impair the Company's further financing options.
 In the event of a weakening economy, potential buyers may be less willing to take out long-term loans to finance properties.
 The properties could then not be sold at the values hoped for.